 Benefits Over Regular Shoes

-What about minimalist shoes i.e vibram five fingers or even a pair of Chuck Taylors?
+What about minimalist shoes i.e Vibram five fingers or even a pair of Chuck Taylors?
 This is definitely a step in the right direction.

 You'll have a more stable foundation to push from and the force generated can be directed towards the weight being lifted instead of getting absorbed by the squishy sole.

-However there are certain perks to weightlifting shoes that makes them superior to say a pair of basic Chuck Taylors.
+However, there are certain perks to weightlifting shoes that makes them superior to say a pair of basic Chuck Taylors.
 Here is a couple extra benefits.

 When Should You Use Weightlifting Shoes